therayyanawaz/Event-FeedBack/VERCEL_DEPLOYMENT.md

 ```

 3. If you see the error "Function Runtimes must have a valid version", make sure to use the exact format `@vercel/node@x.x.x` rather than just `nodejs18.x`.
+4. If you see the error "The pattern doesn't match any Serverless Functions", ensure your function patterns match your project's file structure.
+For Next.js App Router, use patterns like `app/api/*/route.ts` instead of `api/**/*`.

 ### Missing Environment Variables